Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 The deals, for 2022 and 2023, were accelerated after the emergence of the Omicron coronavirus variant, officials said.
 Under the agreements, the UK will buy 54m more doses from Pfizer/BioNTech and 60m more doses from Moderna.

 - We are told by the Guardian that a new variant, imaginitively named Omnicron, has emerged.
-We are told that the government must secure a new contract.
-Their narrative lacks coherency, and makes no objective sense, in the calmness of hindsight.
+We are told that the government must secure a new vaccine contract.
+The Guardian's reporting lacks coherency, and makes no objective sense, in the calmness of hindsight.

-I believe that the Guardian Media Group's claim that there was a virus, was negligent, dangerous, biased,and poorly fact-checked.
+I believe that the Guardian Media Group's claim that there was a virus, was negligent, dangerous, pharmaceutically biased, and poorly fact-checked.

 The Guardian's coverage of the 'pandemic' contributed significantly to the hysteria in the UK.

 ![image](https://github.com/user-attachments/assets/dbbaae04-5965-4eb9-b7cb-8b423cbf0f88)

 In the following article, they refer to "some experts" without even naming them.
+Only Sajid Javid is named... all other parties are faceless, unnacountable.
 I find this approach to be in violation of the Guardian's Duty of Care towards the British public, their readership, and expatraites abroad.
 A vaccine or virus expert should be named publicly.
 Otherwise the appellation 'expert' is nothing more than a bluff.

-Only Sajid Javid is named... all other parties are faceless, unnacountable.
+## The Gaurdian took part in Vaccine Intimidation

-The people of the United Kingdom, and myself, were forced to sit at home, doing little business, and not flying abroad, while weaker members of our society were intimidated, by The Guardian, into taking experimental vaccines which had hardly been tested.
+The people of the United Kingdom, and myself, were forced to sit at home, doing little business, and not flying abroad, while more vulnerable members of our society were intimidated, by The Guardian, into taking experimental vaccines which had hardly been tested.

 Nasal Swabs, intimidate...